July 1, 2016 - Health care practitioners started certifying intractable pain patients.

 Literature Review and Grading of Evidence

 The Minnesota Department of Health contracted with the Minnesota Evidence-based Practice Center to do a systematic literature review and grading of evidence on cannabis use for treating chronic non-cancer pain.
-The Medical Cannabis for Non-Cancer Pain: A Systematic Review, resulting from that work was released in early October.
+The Medical Cannabis for Non-Cancer Pain: A Systematic Review (PDF) resulted from that work.